 Do you have time in between the ceremony and cocktail hour to do your portraits?

-- If not, are you okay with missing your cocktail hour?
+If not, are you okay with missing your cocktail hour?

-- Do you have multiple portrait locations you'd like to use?
+Do you have multiple portrait locations you'd like to use?

-- Will there be enough daylight to do them after the ceremony?
+Will there be enough daylight to do them after the ceremony?
 Don't forget to factor in if you're doing a receiving line because I've seen that take up to a half hour-45 minutes!

 Now you might be asking yourself "how much time do I really need for the portraits?".
-2 hours is what we typically suggest, (unless it's all at one place) and an hour is just enough to get what you need.
-(I just want to note that 2 hours is not just for taking pictures.
-It usually includes driving time to and from the portrait location, and of course a "buffer" in case things run behind.)
+2 hours is what we typically suggest, (unless it's all at one place) and an hour is just enough to get what you absolutely need.
+I just want to note that 2 hours is not just for taking pictures.
+It usually includes driving time to and from the portrait location, and of course a "buffer" in case things run behind.
 The more time you have the better, especially if you're having an album designed.

 There are some major benefits to doing a first look.
 The first one is you get to enjoy the moment together and extend your day by 2-3 hours with your one and only!
 When you walk down the aisle, it may be hard to see his reaction, and once you finally get up there, you can't really talk to each other and hear him say how excited he is, and most of the time you can't even touch!
 Now you've already spent half the day away from each other getting ready, can't talk or touch during the ceremony, then you kiss and it's over.
 Seeing each other beforehand calms the nerves a little bit, starts the day a little more relaxed, and time usually isn't an issue.
 Imagine being able to be close enough to comfort him if he sheds a few tears!?

 Make sure there is enough daylight at the time you're hoping to have your portraits taken!
 Again, this goes along with the style of your photographer.
 If you're contacting them because you love that they use natural light, don't set up your day so that they are stuck using a flash for your portraits.
 While they could probably still get some good stuff, it's not why you contacted them.
 It's also a good idea to check out the sunset time before planning the timeline of your day.
 When you hire Jac & Jules, we help plan a timeline to ensure you get the most out of your wedding experience!

 Ultimately, if your timeline allows it, you may not need a first look, but I do think that there are couples out there who could really benefit from having one.
 Even if you decide to do the first look, I still believe that you'll have the excited, anxious, emotional experience walking down the aisle...just less nerve-racking. ;)